Twilight switch: Electromechanical sensor

 The most commonly used twilight switches are of the electromechanical type, which differ from electronic ones by the use of piloted relays already integrated in the circuit itself, and which allow small loads to be directly connected (for example, a single lamp).
 Twilight switches are available in various shapes to suit every need.
 In fact, they can vary from the shape of a lamp holder to that of a separate box (cylindrical, square, etc.).

 Pay attention to the number of lamps that power the device and its power in watts, following the instructions in the user manual, in order to avoid a dangerous current overload on the contacts of the drive relay, in fact, if higher loads are required, a contactor will need to be inserted.
 For street lighting, for example, an individual twilight switch can be used, or a central switch that activates the other remote relays to turn on many lamps, so that the load that the central twilight switch must withstand is only of the individual coils of the relays in parallel.

 Advantages

 The main benefit of using a twilight switch is the considerable energy savings it brings, combined with the convenience of unnecessary time scheduling, which effectively regulates sunlight.

 Disadvantages

 The major downside to doing the installation is that if you place artificial light near a photo-sensitive detector, the switch may not turn on.
 In this case you have to be careful where the light bulbs are located with respect to the photodetectors.
-Also, keep in mind that ignition is based solely on the amount of natural light present and not on the height of the sun, so "unwanted ignition" may occur, for example in the presence of compact clouds associated with a significant drop in ambient light on the sensor (e.g., when there is a storm).
+Also, keep in mind that ignition is based solely on the amount of natural light present and not on the height of the sun, so "unwanted ignition" may occur, for example in the presence of dense clouds associated with a significant drop in ambient light on the sensor (e.g., when there is a storm).
 To avoid this, twilight switches can be combined with time scheduling systems.